-Michigan Business Tax:
+Michigan Basic Business Taxes 2011

 The Michigan Business Tax (MBT) is a combined income tax and modified gross receipts tax with an additional surcharge.
 The MBT is levied on all business located or doing business in Michigan.
 Special provisions lessen the tax burden on small businesses.
 Apportioned business income is taxed at 4.95 percent.
 A modified gross receipts tax of .08 percent is based on apportioned gross receipts (minus certain purchases from other firms).
 Apportionment is based on 100 percent of Michigan sales.
 A surcharge of 21.99 percent is applied to the business income tax and modified gross receipts tax before credits.
 There is a 35 percent credit for taxes paid on industrial personal property; tax credits provided for capital investment, R&D expenditures; and compensation; certain small businesses may use an alternative 1.8 percent profits tax.